 Emmett Till, The Opera

-To listen to two mp3 recorded scenes with libretto, please go to my website: www.ClareCoss.com
+To listen to two mp3 recorded scenes with libretto, please go to: www.ClareCoss.com

 Composer Mary Watkins

-I grew up in Colorado, a northern state, yet knew first-hand about discrimination.
-The difference between my southern sisters and brothers and me was that I was one Black among fifty or sixty Whites at any given time every day of the week except Sunday.
+I grew up in Colorado yet knew first-hand about discrimination.
+The difference between my southern sisters and brothers and me was that I was one Black among fifty or sixty whites at any given time every day of the week except Sunday.
 I lived in a white neighborhood where some of my neighbors were blatant racists.
 As a child I heard derogatory remarks and jokes about “colored people/Negroes” and had no peers in a community where many people did not see or respect me or my people.
-Fortunately, much of my ability to cope came through my artistic abilities.
+Fortunately, much of my ability to cope came through my artistic pursuits.
 I was able to be alone, and to find ways to deal with the anxiety of being “the only one.”
 I dealt with that pain through drawing, story-telling and music.

 Librettist Clare Coss

 I grew up in New Jersey and New Orleans.
 At a very young age my southern mother taught me to introduce myself as "Half Yankee and Half Rebel."
-Summers visiting my grandparents in New Orleans I was immersed in the painful and inexplicable Jim Crow reality of separate water fountains, a separate entrance to the Bell corner movie theatre, “For Colored Only” wood signs separating seats in street cars and buses.
+Summers visiting my grandparents in New Orleans I was immersed in the disturbing and painful Jim Crow reality of separate water fountains, a separate entrance to the Bell corner movie theatre, “For Colored Only” wood signs separating seats in street cars and buses.
 Until U.S. history in fourth grade, I thought “rebel’ meant a rebellious spirit.
-I was disgraught to learn "Rebel" meant a member of the Confederacy,, the perpetrator of "For White Only/For Colored Only."
+I was distraught to learn "Rebel" meant a member of the Confederacy, the perpetrator of "For White Only/For Colored Only."
 Mother tried to explain, the South never got over losing the war between the states and the end of slavery.